pkgcraft/pkgcraft-overlay/README.md

 Ebuild repo for pkgcraft-related software generally consistenting of live ebuilds for pkgcraft-based tools and libraries that may be directly copied into the official Gentoo repo.

+For the most part, ebuilds for releases won't be added to this repo; however, the live ebuilds should remain updated allowing them to be directly copied to release versions assuming the copy of the live ebuild is from when the targeted release was tagged.